mfukar/mfukar.github.com/_posts/2014-02-01-Reversing.md

 We can answer all those questions by reversing the application we have uploaded onto Google Play store.
 How to do that, you say?
 Here is how:

-DISCLAIMER: Other tools may be more appropriate depending on your purposes.
+**DISCLAIMER**: I am neither endorsing not suggesting I have reviewed the tools mentioned below.
+Other tools may be more appropriate for your purposes.

 1. Download the [Android SDK (Eclipse/ADT)](http://developer.android.com/sdk/index.html) and unzip it
 2. Download [dex2jar](http://code.google.com/p/dex2jar/) and unzip it